rajbot/ranchtronix/_posts/2004-04-17-MangSurfLog.md

 * not keeping bike in proper condition (lack of fork oil contributing to poor handling/braking)

 I had basically the right reaction once I was in the situation (swerving would have been too hazardous), but I never should have been there.

+UPDATE: So the reason I couldn't find the car is because it was towed!
+Today is in the running for worst day ever.

 ## 2005-05-09 - Motorcycle